 You may be allowed to take a small pad or pillow into the scanner with you to help you lie still more comfortably during the scan.
 Check with your healthcare team in advance to see if these are already provided.

-Depending on the type of scan you are having your might be asked to refrain from eating, drinking, or both, for a few hours before the scan is scheduled.
-Check with your healthcare team if you are not sure.
+Depending on the type of scan you are having you might be asked to refrain from eating, drinking, or both, for a few hours before the scan is scheduled.
+Check with the imaging department or a member of your NET team if you are not sure.

 Take something to eat or drink for after the scan if you think you’ll be particularly hungry or thirsty as you’ll be able to eat and drink as normal straight afterward.